Reviewing Square’s Merchant Service and Fees: Is Square Right for Your Business?

 What to Consider Before Choosing Square’s Online Payment Processing

 There are a few other things to consider before choosing Square.
-First, you should know that Square is a third-party payment processor, not a traditional merchant account.
+As mentioned earlier, Square is a third-party payment processor, not a traditional merchant account.
 Being a third-party payment processor means you can have instant access to Square without an application process or waiting period, but it also means you have a higher risk for account holds and terminations.

 Is Your Business High-Risk?